 Deddy’s assistant, Irma is your friendly, accommodating host at Kebun Villa, she has studied hospitality in Tabanan and has earned her wings in several hotels in Kuta in the south.
 “How come you prefer to work here in the quiet mountains?”
 I asked.

 Her answer is very simple: “I am married now and have two children; we are farmers and my family lives very close by.”
 The same counts for the 4 cooks who work in shifts and prepare typical Indonesian dishes as well as beautifully balanced Western food.
-The produce is sourced from local markets and therefore supports the local community two folds.
+The produce is sourced from local markets and therefore supports the local community two fold.

 The restaurant is the first and only